jpgmv1998/reproducible_paper_template/randomReferences.md

 [HonestDiD](https://github.com/asheshrambachan/HonestDiD) - Robust inference in differences-in-differences and event study designs using methods developed in Rambachan and Roth (2019).

+[RDD Packages](https://rdpackages.github.io/) - Software packages for analysis and interpretation of regression discontinuity designs and related methods.
+Replication files and illustration codes employing these packages are also available.

+[NP Packages](https://nppackages.github.io/) - Software packages for nonparametric and semiparametric smoothing methods with application to causal inference, treatment effect and program evaluation estimation and inference.
+Replication files and illustration codes employing these packages are also available.

 [RDDtools](https://github.com/MatthieuStigler/RDDtools) - RDDtools is a new R package under development, designed to offer a set of tools to run all the steps required for a Regression Discontinuity Design (RDD) Analysis, from primary data visualisation to discontinuity estimation, sensitivity and placebo testing.

 [gsynth](https://yiqingxu.org/software/gsynth/gsynth_examples.html) - R package for [Generalized Synthetic Control Method: for Causal Inference with Interactive Fixed Effect Models](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2584200).